01 of 06

 Eat socca in the market from a stall like Chez Teresa.
 The hot, crispy chickpea pancake is baked over hot coals.

 Pizza is especially good in Nice.
 Try the local pissaladière, pizza topped with an almost caramelized mix of onions, anchovies, and olives.
-Another speciality, farcis, is a classic Nice dish, where vegetables like tomatoes, eggplant and zucchini are stuffed with cooked minced meat, garlic and bread crumbs.
+Another specialty, farcis, is a classic Nice dish, where vegetables like tomatoes, eggplant, and zucchini are stuffed with cooked minced meat, garlic and breadcrumbs.
 You’ll see these, particularly the tomato variety, for sale in every butcher in the south of France.
 Check out these articles on Nice for food lovers, top bistros, and good cheap restaurants.Continue to 6 of 6 below.

 06 of 06